dataspread/spreadsheet-benchmark/README.md

 Visual basic (_VBA_) for Excel,
 Calc basic for Calc, and Google apps script (_GAS_) for Google Sheets.
 The file extension for VBA, Calc basic, and GAS scripts are _.cls_, _.bas_, and _.gs_, respectively.
-All the experiments are single threaded.
+All the experiments are single-threaded.

-## Expeiment files and dataset
+## Experiment files and dataset
 For each experiment in Excel, we first create an Excel Macro-Enabled Workbook (_.xlsm_) which can execute embedded macros programmed in VBA.